robinandeer/robinandeer.github.io/posts/2015-03-16-in-response-to-about-motivation.md

 tags: thought, response
 ---

-This post is written as a follow-up to "[About motivation][about]" in which [@guillemch][guillem] writes about going through recurring cycles with lack of motivation.
+This post is written as a follow-up to "[About motivation](http://mussol.org/2015/03/15/about-motivation/)" in which [@guillemch](https://twitter.com/guillemch) writes about going through recurring cycles with lack of motivation.
 He shares his thought on why they take place as well as dealing out some general tips on how to lift yourself out of those rough patches.

 ---

 > From mid December to mid February, I entered some kind of vicious cycle of demotivation [...] this is not the first time that happens to me, and I know that this is a common issue, [e]specially among programmers, so I started thinking about the cause of these demotivation peaks."

-Motivation is a tricky subject, overlapping with [procrastination][procrast], inspiration, productivity, and [discipline][discipline].
+Motivation is a tricky subject, overlapping with [procrastination](https://even.li/the-shortest-way-to-stop-procrastinating/), inspiration, productivity, and [discipline](http://www.wisdomination.com/screw-motivation-what-you-need-is-discipline/).
 Let's see if I can stay on topic.

 ## What makes me lose motivation